 Types of pickling lines

-- Push and pull type – These types of lines are used normally for small and medium production capacities.
+Basically there are three types of pickling lines.
+These are (i) push and pull type pickling line, (ii) semi-continuous pickling line, and (iii) continuous pickling line.
+Push and pull type pickling lines – These types of lines are used normally for small and medium production capacities.
 In these lines preferred thickness of hot strip is more than 1.5 mm.
-In these type of lines the strip is neither welded or stitched but is pushed or pulled through the line strip by strip.
+In these types of lines, the strip is neither welded nor stitched but is pushed or pulled through the line strip by strip.

-Fig. 4 Schematics of continuous pickling line
+Fig. 7 Schematic drawing of a continuous pickling line